MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 > [!NOTE]
 > To see information about updates and changes to the dashboard, click the **Good news!** banner when it displays in CQD.

-## CQD Near-Real-Time (NRT) Data
+## Near-real-time (NRT) data feed

-Advanced CQD (V3, released November 2019) uses a near-real-time data feed.
-Call Records are available at the CQD portal within 30 minutes of the end of the call.
+New in November 2019, CQD uses a near-real-time (NRT) data feed.
+Call Records are available in CQD within 30 minutes of the end of the call.
 Call Records from the NRT pipeline are only available for a few months before they are removed from the data set.
 CQD v3 merges data from the current v2 pipeline with NRT data from the v3 pipeline.
 Queries on the v2 and v3 portals for the data from the Archival period produce the same results.
 V2 and v3 data queries for the NRT Data and NRT Data + PII periods will be different.

-### PII/EUII Data
+### PII/EUII data

 PII or EUII data only comes from the v3 pipeline.
 Due to compliance reasons, PII/EUII data is only kept for 30 days.
 As NRT data crosses the 30-day mark, the PII/EUII fields are cleared out, resulting in PII-free NRT data.
 The PII/EUII fields are: